logzio/logz-docs/_source/user-guide/share-kibana/sharing-outside-app.md

 Your recipients will receive a link to the dashboard you've shared with them.
 The dashboard will appear without the top and side navigation bars, and without the OpenSearch Dashboards time filtering options.

 Note that your recipients will not see the time frame selected for the dashboard.
-You will need to communicate it to them in another way.
+Instead, you will need to communicate it to them in another way.
 {:.info-box.note}

 ##### Testing your permalink